CityOfNewYork/patterns-cli/readme.md

 -----------|-------|-
 `scaffold` | n/a   | [global.js](config/global.js) [scaffold/*](config/scaffold/)

-As described in the [Scaffold guide](#scaffold-command) above this command will initalize a minimal base project with the following:
+As described in the [Scaffold guide](#scaffold-command) above this command will initialize a minimal base project with the following:

 * CSS only Details Component
 * Configuration files for Tokens, Rollup.js, Sass, and Tailwindcss
 * Simple Sass library
 * Single page static demo site

-The `scaffold` command relies on the `global.js` configuration that describes the default filesystem and entrypoints for a project.
-It also relys on file templates in the [./config/scaffold/](config/scaffold/) directory to source the contents of files described in the system.
+The `scaffold` command relies on the `global.js` configuration that describes the default filesystem and entry points for a project.
+It also relies on file templates in the [./config/scaffold/](config/scaffold/) directory to source the contents of files described in the system.

 A custom `scaffold` configuration could be used to change the output of the starter filesystem and contents of files for a project.